Young Artists Program

 Video Auditions

 Live auditions are strongly encouraged.
 However, if you are unable to travel to a live audition location, video applications are acceptable.
 Applicants should submit a video recording of three works, or substantial movements from three works.
+For pieces with accompaniment, applicants must perform with their own pianists.
+Videos must be uncut and unedited.

 Two of the three videos must be made after October 1, 2023.
 One video may be a recording from anytime after November 1, 2022.

-Audition schedule for 2024 coming soon!!
+Audition schedule for 2024:

-2023 Young Artists Program Faculty
+2024 Young Artists Program Faculty to include:

 Violin